Staking Technical Overview

 These tokens are unlocked and can be transferred on-chain if desired, or re-staked.

+There is a lot of information that can be queried from the staking contract in different ways.
 See the scripts document for more detail about how to get info from the staking contract.

 Each node operator has five token pools allocated to them: